 AgentSeal published a scan of 1,808 MCP servers earlier this year.
 66% had security findings.
 Not theoretical stuff — actual exploitable issues.

 In the last 60 days, 30 CVEs have been filed against MCP implementations.
-The worst one — CVE-2025-6514 — was in mcp-remote, an OAuth proxy that Cloudflare, Hugging Face, and Auth0 all recommended in their integration guides.
+The worst one, CVE-2025-6514, was in mcp-remote, an OAuth proxy that Cloudflare, Hugging Face, and Auth0 all recommended in their integration guides.
 437,000 downloads.
 Every unpatched install was a supply-chain backdoor.

-38% of 500+ scanned servers have no authentication at all
+- 38% of 500+ scanned servers have no authentication at all

-43% have command injection vulnerabilities
+- 43% have command injection vulnerabilities

-43% have broken OAuth flows
+- 43% have broken OAuth flows

-33% allow unrestricted network access — a compromised server can phone home, exfiltrate data, whatever it wants
+- 33% allow unrestricted network access; a compromised server can phone home, exfiltrate data, whatever it wants

 OWASP published a dedicated MCP Top 10.
 That's how fast this got serious.

-Why Nobody's Fixed This Yet
+Why Nobody Has Fixed This MCP Security Problem Yet

 MCP was built for one person using one editor.
 You install a Postgres MCP in Cursor, the AI calls whatever tools the server has.
 Simple.
 Fine for 2024 when it was just developers in IDEs.

 But now?
 MCP servers connect to production databases, cloud infrastructure, Slack workspaces with thousands of people, GitHub repos with years of code.
-And the things calling those MCPs aren't just editors anymore — they're bots, webhooks, APIs, autonomous agents running without anyone watching.
+And the things calling those MCPs aren't just editors anymore.
+They're bots, webhooks, APIs, autonomous agents running without anyone watching.

 The protocol itself doesn't have a permission model.
 It defines tools and how to call them.
 It doesn't define who can call what.